Answered By: Priscilla Coulter Last Updated: Jun 01, 2023 Views: 5086

-- For each concept, think of umbrella terms (that is, broader terms that your original concepts will fit under).
+2. Use broader keywords: For each concept, think of umbrella terms (that is, broader terms that your original concepts will fit under).
 Then, list broader terms for your broader terms...until you can't think of a more general way to describe them.
-(If there isn't really a broader term for one of your concepts, don't worry.
-That concept probably isn't the one that's limiting your results.)

 Suppose our topic is: How can using Facebook help online students learn?
 We tried searching for Facebook AND online students AND learning, but didn't find as much as we needed.